Tyler alumni students walking at graduation.

 Tyler Accreditations

-Tyler holds national accreditations as a school of art and design, landscape architecture, planning and facilities management.
+Tyler holds national accreditations as a school of art and design, along with separate accreditations in architecture, landscape architecture, planning and facilities management.

 A girl with bangs smiles in the foreground, while another girl stands behind her.
 Both are gazing off to the left.